jordantannen/jordantannen/README.md

 ### Hello World, I'm Jordan
-I'm a Master of Computer Science student at Worcester Polytechnic Institute and a political media strategist at Bully Pulpit Interactive.
+I'm a MSCS student at Georgia Tech and a political media strategist at Bully Pulpit Interactive.

 <!--